guillainbisimwa/Twitter-gem-suggestions-bot/README.md

 - Twitter API
 - GitFlow

+## Prerequisites

+- [Ruby](https://www.ruby-lang.org/en/) must be installed on your machine.
+- Text Editor
+- Ruby interface to the Twitter API.

 ## How to run the RSpec test

 - You need to have the RSpec installed in you computer if you don't have it follow the steps.